 Featured Trainees are students, postdoctoral fellows, practicing physicians and faculty, and others who work under the tutelage of CIMAR Core Faculty members and who stand out for their efforts in the fight against antimicrobial resistance.
 Trainees might be graduate students, antimicrobial stewards, educators, scientific researchers, medical doctors, veterinarians, pharmacists, or a combination of any of these and other professions.
 If you are a CIMAR Core Faculty member and would like to nominate someone for “Featured Trainee” distinction, please email us any time at firstname.lastname@example.org.

-Spring 2019 Featured Trainee:
+Summer 2019 Featured Trainee:

 - Postdoctoral Fellow, Pickering Lab, Tufts University School of Engineering

 - Recipient: National Science Foundation Fellowship titled, “Transfer of Antimicrobial Resistance Genes between Humans, Animals and the Environment in Urban Bangladesh”